simonyjung/homelab/adr/0004-use-flux-cd-for-gitops.md

 - **Future Considerations**:
   - As the cluster grows, revisit whether a hybrid approach (e.g., using ArgoCD for certain applications) could be beneficial.
-  - Periodically assess new FluxCD features such as image update automation and Helm controller improvements.